ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 Note that we are dynamically adding alerts by tag.
 Any additional alerts tagged with `ingress` will also appear here.

+Now save the changes to our dashboard by clicking the `Save` button in the upper-right.

 # Summary

 Let's take stock of what we know: